jeremyevans/sequel/RUNNING_UNIT_TESTS.md

 ### Expected Failures

 Using the forked version of Sequel for testing, there are no expected failures.
+Sometimes, if the sql-layer is under load you may get a test failure due to past_version; rerunning the test should work.